brandonkodish/cot-4500-Pro1/README.md

 # How to use

 To run any of the algorithms, open the main or test file in pycharm then add a new line on bottom calling the function and setting the parameters and run the program.
+After you call a function, comment it out before calling the next.